Yorko/mlcourse.ai/README.md

 2. How good is your Medium article?
 [Kaggle Inclass](https://www.kaggle.com/c/how-good-is-your-medium-article/)

 ### Rating
 Throughout the course we are maintaining a student rating.
 It takes into account credits scored in assignments and Kaggle competitions.
+They say, rating highly motivates to finish the course.
 Top students (according to the final rating) are listed on a [special page](https://mlcourse.ai/rating).

 ### Community
 Discussions between students are held in the **#mlcourse_ai** channel of the OpenDataScience Slack team.
 Fill in [this form](https://docs.google.com/forms/d/1BMqcUc-hIQXa0HB_Q2Oa8vWBtGHXk8a6xo5gPnMKYKA/edit) to get an invitation (prior to February 11, 2019).
 The form will also ask you some personal questions, don't hesitate :wave:

-*The course is free but you can support organizers by making a pledge on [Patreon](https://www.patreon.com/ods_mlcourse) (monthly support) or a one-time payment on [Ko-fi](ko-fi.com/mlcourse_ai)*
+*The course is free but you can support organizers by making a pledge on [Patreon](https://www.patreon.com/ods_mlcourse) (monthly support) or a one-time payment on [Ko-fi](ko-fi.com/mlcourse_ai).
+Thus you'll foster the spread of Machine Learning in the world!*